 Joint management usually involves Aboriginal people who have a cultural association with a park getting involved in park management and/or advising on its management.

-A joint management arrangement can be negotiated with Aboriginal communities for any reserve category managed by the National Parks and Wildlife Service (NPWS), part of the Office of Environment and Heritage (OEH).
+A joint management arrangement can be negotiated with Aboriginal communities for any reserve category managed by the National Parks and Wildlife Service (NPWS), part of the Department of Planning, Industry and Environment (the Department).
 This includes national parks, state conservation areas, regional parks, nature reserves, karst conservation reserves and Aboriginal areas.

 Joint management arrangements vary, for example, they can: